tkuriyama/uke-strings/docs/general/_posts/2021-08-27-Fremont-Blackline-LowG-STR-FMG.md

 For mainly finger style, in particular, they are more suitable to my ears than the Kamaka nylons.

 The unwound low G string sounds quite a bit muted compared to the rest of the set.
-So, far as comparison between the high G and low G sets go, the high G sounds much better on the HF-1.
+So, as far as comparison between the high G and low G sets go, the high G sounds much better on the HF-1.

 ### Other Notes